rward2861/csc354/README.md

 1) Have an AWS account - this can be free tier elegability
 2) Have a Google account
 3) Have Python 3.6 (or newer) installed on your local machine
+4) Have the latest OpenCV downloaded onto your computer (https://opencv.org/releases.html)

 # Installation: